Blind/Low Vision

 November 10, 2021

 In October 2021, Disability Rights Advocates and TRE Legal Practice filed a disability rights lawsuit in California State Court against the California Department of Insurance (CDI) for its failure to ensure the accessibility of its licensing exam for insurance agents for blind applicants.
-The lawsuit also includes claims against PSI Services, the private entity that … Continue reading » “Fowler v.
+The lawsuit also included claims against PSI Services, the private entity that … Continue reading » “Fowler v.
 California Department of Insurance”

 September 21, 2021